National War Memorial (Newfoundland): Background

 On 1 July, 1916, the Royal Newfoundland Regiment was part of the massive battle known as the Battle of the Somme.
 They were located in the northern French town of Beaumont-Hamel when they were ordered to charge enemy positions.
 Within about 30 minutes, 86 percent of the regiment was either dead, missing, or injured.
 The next morning, out of 800 men, only 68 reported for roll call.

+Overall, when the war ended in November 1918, approximately 1,700 Newfoundlanders died in the conflict, with 820 having no known grave.
 The Great War Veterans' Association and the Newfoundland Patriotic Association launched the campaign to have the National War Memorial established.
 They developed a committee to establish the design and undertake the fund-raising to pay for the proposed memorial.
 Construction of the memorial was supervised by Lieutenant-Colonel Father Thomas Nangle, the Roman Catholic Padre of Royal Newfoundland Regiment and (Ret) Captain Gerald (Gerry) Whitty.

 Design

 The design was semi-circular with a graduated plateau rising from the entrance stairway on Water Street to the cenotaph on Duckworth Street.
 The area is near where Sir Humprehy Gilbert claimed Newfoundland for England, almost 400 years earlier.
-Also, the site has a view of the entire harbour, where all the soldiers left for Europe would have passed though during the First World War.
+Also, the site has a view of the entire harbour, where all the soldiers left for Europe would have passed through during the First World War.
 The five figures were designed by two English sculptors, Ferdinand Victor Blundstone (top and sides) and Gilbert Bayes (front), and were cast in bronze by E.J.
 Parlanti of London, England.These figures represent Newfoundland's involvement in World War I.

 At the top of the central pedestal is a figure of a woman.
-She is holding torch in her left hand and in her right hand, she is holding a sword poised and ready to battle, if she must.
+She is holding a torch in her left hand and in her right hand, she is holding a sword poised and ready to battle, if she must.
 From the sides of the central pedestal, two wings of granite protrude.
 On the west wing, representing the Newfoundlanders who joined the Newfoundland Royal Naval Reserve, is a sailor holding a spyglass.
 On the east wing, representing the men of the Royal Newfoundland Regiment, is a soldier in full battle gear, loading his rifle, searching the horizon for "the enemy".

 Out in front, on the lower pedestal, are fishermen in oilskins and Wellington boots, and a lumberman with his axe slung over his shoulder, symbolizing the Newfoundlanders who served with the Merchant Marine and the Forestry Corps.
 Over their heads is a granite cross symbolizing the sacred nature of the war memorial.
 Below, is a bronze plaque stating that the memorial was erected by "a grateful people to honour its war dead".
 Similar plaques were added on both sides of the pedestal to commemorate the Newfoundlanders who died in World War II, the Korean War, and the War in Afghanistan.